dqops/dqo/docs/command-line-interface/cloud.md

 ___
 ### **dqo cloud sync sensors**

+Synchronize local &quot;sensors&quot; folder with custom sensor definitions with DQO Cloud

 **Description**

-Synchronize local &quot;sensors&quot; folder with custom sensor definitions with DQO Cloud
+Uploads any local changes to the cloud and downloads any changes made to the cloud version of the &quot;sensors&quot; folder.

 **Command-line synopsis**